felippeduran/asteroids/README.md

 #### Local Packages

-The project has an example `com.company.utilities` package that was created to illustrate how its setup works.
+The project has an example `com.company.utilities` package that was created to illustrate how its setup
+    works.
 Being just an example, it actually contains unrelated functionalities that could in practice be their own packages.

+The package is broken into `Runtime` and `Unity` assemblies.
+The `Runtime` defines agnostic utilities and interfaces.
+The `Unity` assembly provides implementations for such interfaces and other Unity specific utilities.

 ## Appendix